benjamingeer/benjamingeer/content/en/post/hensel-september/index.md

 The tempo marking is *Andante con moto*, and the [Furore edition](https://furore-verlag.de/en/produkt/das-jahr-moderne-notenedition-2/) suggests ♪ ≈ 92, but pianists have usually played "September" much faster.
-I think one should keep in mind Thalberg's advice:
+Personally I prefer it *andante*.
+I think this is good advice from Thalberg:

 > We note also that in general people play too fast and that they
 > believe they have proved much by deploying great agility of the